Skip to main content

 Key Takeaways

-• Turbopack became the default bundler in development mode with 5x faster cold starts and 10x faster HMR.
+• Turbopack became the default bundler in development mode with up to 76.7% faster local server startup and up to 96.3% faster code updates with Fast Refresh.

 • React Server Components matured with better error handling, improved streaming SSR, and partial prerendering.